edgeryders/websites-from-discourse/README.md

 ## 1. Overview

-Integrates with the open source forum software [Discourse](https://www.discourse.org/) as a CMS backend and discussion space.
+The website built here can be seen live under [ngi.edgeryders.eu](https://ngi.edgeryders.eu/) (preliminary domain, will change later).
+It uses the static website framework [Middleman](https://middlemanapp.com/) and gets its content mostly from the open source forum software [Discourse](https://www.discourse.org/).
+This allows using Discourse as a basic CMS to edit the content on a website.
+Like Discourse, all content uses Markdown as markup language.

 ## 2. Installation